Azure/CloudShell/README.md

 Please:
 - support fetching tokens from Managed Identity if a tool authenticates to Azure services
 - add basic tests to the test suite run by GitHub Actions
+- consume the tools from the [Mariner package repo](https://packages.microsoft.com/cbl-mariner/2.0/)

 In general we avoid:
 - alpha, beta, preview or unstable versions of software.